 GraceWorks is a Christian-based nonprofit in Franklin, TN that provides basic needs to help people in Williamson County move past a point of crisis.
 The GraceWorks organization is composed of approximately 50-55 local partner churches in Williamson County.
 Their mission statement: “United by a common loyalty to Jesus Christ, GraceWorks is dedicated to sharing the hope and grace of God by helping our neighbors in need.”
 Their facility in Franklin houses a substantial food pantry and thrift store, as well as their client services office where they provide personal and financial counseling.
 Read more

 Vicki Harvey-Helgesen began going into prisons with the Federal Outreach Ministry in 2003.
 “I saw how the women were coming back in like a revolving door, and my mentor, Helen Cox, said ‘These women need Christian mentors.’
 So I started mentoring, and the ladies I mentored didn’t go back to prison.
-My husband Bob and I were spending our own money to help set up these women once they were released from prison.
-We couldn’t afford to continue to help financially, so a 501(c)(3) was set up in 2007 to help the women.
 We now have over 100 volunteers who mentor, cook, conduct Bible studies, and teach life skills at the TN Prison for Women.” -Vicki Read more

 Youth Encouragement Services (Y.E.S.) provides after-school and summer programs for underprivileged children in Nashville.
 We provide tutoring and homework help, bible lessons and a summer bible camp, computer labs and college scholarships, a safe place to play off the streets, and staff and volunteers who love them.
 Our goal is to help at risk youth succeed in school, in life, and in faith.
 Read more | Sponsor a child